 We rarely leave the house without a mod or vape pen in our pocket.
 These products have become as indispensable as our wallets, smart-phones or keys.
-They are lightweight, easy to carry, easy to recharge and help us get that much craved nicotine kick.
+They are lightweight, easy to carry, easy to recharge and help us get that much craved nicotine kick and these are just some of the vaping benefits.
 But what happens when traveling with vape gear on planes?

 Every day, hundreds of thousands of people take the aircraft to attend business meetings, visit new places or get in touch with family and friends.
-If you're a vaper you know air travel can be a bit complicated.
-It's important to comply with regulations and keep avoid your mod from being confiscated by airport security.
+If you vape you know air travel can be a bit complicated.
+It's important to comply with regulations and keep avoid your vape from being confiscated by airport security.

 Ecigs and vape gear are prohibited from checked baggage

 When packed tightly, vapes can sometimes auto-fire the atomizer.
 Poorly placed batteries can short-circuit or even vent, making them a real fire hazard.
 This is why international regulations as well as the Federal Aviation Administration prohibit vape gear in checked baggage.